 2. Schema Location and Ratings Markup

-If you are using local tags, you can get Map Pack, Organic, or Product – but you need schema to get category-level listings.
+If you are using local tags, you can get Map Pack, Organic, or Product – but you need a schema to get category-level listings.
 Aggregate your own good reviews into your corporate site, so that you can balance anything that may be on an outside site, like Yelp.

-3. Create a how to video
+3. Create a How-To video

 While Google prefers YouTube formats overall, other "how-to" formats will show up locally if you add the schema markup.
-"Note that even if video shows up on the desktop, it may not show up on mobile," she says.
+"Note that even if the video shows up on the desktop, it may not show up on mobile," she says.

 4. Mobile Rush Hour Management